Delaware Wetlands logo

 One of the most widespread problems that we observed across all wetland types in the Red Lion watershed was the lack of natural surrounding land, or buffer.
 Development, roads, mowing, and other disturbances were commonly found in landscapes surrounding Red Lion wetlands.
 Without natural buffers, wetlands are more likely to experience issues like pollution and lack of suitable wildlife habitat.
 Tidal wetlands will also be unable to migrate inland as sea levels rise.

-Habitat and hydrology issues
+Habitat and Hydrology Issues

 A flat wetland in the Red Lion watershed covered in the invasive plant mile-a-minute.